Corporate Speaking and Workshops

 Released in 2019, this book has sparked conversations about why voluntourism isn’t a solution to ending poverty.

-Since the launch of her book, Sally has experienced positive feedback from those who didn’t understand the impact voluntourism was having on local communities.
+Since the launch of her book, Sally has received positive feedback from people who didn’t understand the harm voluntourism caused on local communities.

 “I have read Sally’s book in one weekend and absolutely loved it and shared it for my family to read.
 I admit we have fell under the traps of voluntourism ourselves and we knew it was not exactly right.
 Sally genuinely shares her stories with great humour and expertise.
 At the end of the read, you will feel comfortable being even more generous with a true impact for Cambodia, any countries in the world and any causes you are passionate about,” – Helene.